 Q: Will the support go to me, my ex-spouse, or my child?

 A: Support will go to the spouse, not the child.
 A child or student still comes home on breaks and in the summer.
 Since there is still some cost to maintaining the residence for the child to come home, the parent of primary residence will likely collect.

 As with most issues in family law, a child's parents are more capable to decide their child's educational needs and interests, factoring a child's personality and preference, than a court.
-However, when an agreement cannot be reached, it may be necessary to check with a family law attorney.
-If you must go to court, have a family law attorney on your side.
-You can get a free case review today at no obligation to you.
+However, when an agreement cannot be reached, it may be necessary to get professional legal help.
+Get started today by contacting a family law attorney licensed in your state.